This page is no longer maintained. Contact swissethics for any question on the content of this section

-This page contains information on the conduct of clinical trials and research projects during the ongoing 2019–20 coronavirus pandemic (COVID-19), which is caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+This page contains information for researchers and sponsors of clinical trials and research projects during the coronavirus pandemic (COVID-19), which is caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

 Information on the coronavirus: In order to promote transparency and facilitate research coordination, swissethics is now also publishing research projects that have been submitted but not yet approved.